naofireblade/homebridge-weather-plus/README.md

 Below are explanations for a lot of advanced parameters to adjust the plugin to your needs.
 All parameters are *optional*.

-**compatibility**
+<b name="compatibility">compatibility</b>
-Compatibility for the Apple Home app, the Eve app or a mix of both.
+Compatibility for the Apple Home app, the Eve app or both.
 This is required due to limitations in the Apple Home app recognized weather conditions.
-`"mix"` Temperature and humidity are displayed in the Apple Home app.
-All conditions are displayed in the Eve app.
+`"eve"` **(recommended)** Use this for the Eve app or another 3rd party HomeKit App.
+All conditions will be displayed.
+The Apple Home app will show only temperature and humidity.
-`"eve"` The device will be shown as unsupported in Apple Home app.
-All conditions are displayed in the Eve app while temperature, humidity and pressure are combined into a single row.
+`"eve2"` Same as above but the values for temperature, humidity and pressure will be grouped into a single row.
+The Apple Home app will show nothing.
+`"home"` Use this if you don't want to use a 3rd party HomeKit App but want to see as much as possible in the Apple Home app.
+3rd Party Apps will show some useless sensors with this setting.
+Ozone will be shown with the wrong unit (µg/m³ instead of DU)
+`"both"` Combines eve and apple.
+You will need to hide some characteristics in the Eve app.

 **conditionCategory**
 Detail level of the condition category.
 Not available for WeatherUnderground.
 Default is `"simple"`.